LEADERSHIP ✦ MOTIVATIONAL SPEAKER ✦ TEAM BUILDING PROGRAMS ✦ FUN ✦ INTERACTIVE

 The tremendous power and competitive advantage of teamwork comes from having a great leadership team and effective team players.

 Hire Julius Csizmazia, an inspirational team building coach and motivational speaker to lay the foundation so you can build a stronger, more cohesive, more collaborative team.

 Cohesive teams with a clear purpose will produce a dramatic, transformational improvement in your customer experience, your company's condition, and your bottom line results.

-You can hire inspiring team building coach Julius Csizmazia to lead your group's team building event activities and exercises either in person or virtually.
+You can hire inspiring team building coach Julius Csizmazia to lead your group's team building programs, corporate event activities and exercises either in person or virtually.

 Julius will help you establish a more collaborative, cohesive, and comfortable team and achieve your company's goals more quickly and easily.

 Let us engage and inspire your leadership team at your next event with our interactive team building development program that is work-relevant and easy-to-set-up.

 Throughout your leadership team building event, your team members will enjoy fun icebreakers, activities, exercises, games, relevant discussions and interactive processes that work for the entire group and are geared toward creating a successful, efficient, and agreeable team.

 This leadership team building challenge that will let you experience verbal vs. non-verbal communication, the difference between loud, vocal “leaders” and those who lead by example, and more.

 We ask the participants to hold a wooden stick on top of their index fingers and lower it to the ground as a team.